-It is almost impossible to watch the sunset and not to dream… especially if you are in Rome!
+It is almost impossible to watch the sunset and not to dream… especially if you are in Eternal city!
 The location of the city predisposes to the presence of very high places, revealing wonderful views and if you are lucky with the conditions… you can get fabulous pictures!
-I showed you places for lunch and from where to photograph the Colosseum, and now it’s time for my suggestions for welcome the sunset in the Eternal city!
+I showed you places for lunch and from where to photograph the Colosseum, and now it’s time for my suggestions for welcome the sunset in Rome.

 Sunset in Rome… from where to watch it?